Crawling technicolor: WW or NG mechanism at fixed points?

-This leads to the following general observations (section \ref{notscalons}): \begin{itemize} \item A careful distinction must be made between a theory like crawling TC where \emph{exact} scale invariance is realised in NG mode, and a large class of theories based on scalons \cite{scalon}.
-Scalons are not genuine dilatons because the scale invariant limit in which they become exactly massless is in the WW mode characteristic of an unconstrained polynomial Lagrangian. \item In a Lagrangian formalism, a scaling NG mode may occur if a real scalar field $\chi$ that scales homogeneously obeys the scale-invariant constraint $\chi > 0$, e.g.\ when written $\sim \exp(\sigma/F_\sigma)$ in terms of an unconstrained field $\sigma$.
-However, a scaling NG mode is guaranteed to exist only if \emph{amplitudes} are shown to depend on dimensionful constants in the scale-invariant limit. \end{itemize}
+This leads to the following general observations (Sec.\ \ref{notscalons}): \begin{enumerate}[label=(\arabic*)] \item A careful distinction must be made between a theory like crawling TC where \emph{exact} scale invariance is realized in the NG mode, and a large class of theories based on scalons \cite{scalon}.
+Scalons are not genuine dilatons because the scale-invariant limit in which they become exactly massless is in the WW mode characteristic of an unconstrained polynomial Lagrangian. \item In a Lagrangian formalism, a scaling NG mode is possible if a real scalar field $\chi$ that scales homogeneously obeys the scale-invariant constraint $\chi > 0$, e.g.\ when written $\sim \exp(\sigma/F_\sigma)$ in terms of an unconstrained field $\sigma$.
+However, a scaling NG mode is guaranteed to exist only if \emph{amplitudes} are shown to depend on dimensionful constants in the scale-invariant limit. \item In 1970, Zumino (on page 472 of \cite{Zum70}) observed that dilaton Lagrangians are consistent only if $\phi^4$ interactions disappear in the limit of scale invariance.
+That avoids problems with the conformal NG mode of $\lambda\phi^4$ theory found by Fubini 6 years later \cite{Fub76}---a point largely overlooked since then. \item Zumino's condition is stable under NG-mode renormalization of the nonlinear theory, where NG bosons couple via derivative interactions. \end{enumerate}

-Section \ref{EFT} concerns the construction of the low-energy effective field theory (EFT) for crawling TC.
+Following brief remarks about phenomenology in Sec.~\ref{comments}, the construction of the low-energy effective field theory (EFT) for crawling TC is considered in Sec.~\ref{EFT}.
 The resulting EFT looks like an electroweak chiral Lagrangian \cite{Appel80,Long80,Buch12} with a generic Higgs-like scalar field $h$ \cite{Feru92,Bagg94,Koul93,Burg99,Wang06,Grin07,Contino10, Alon12,Buch13,Appel17,Appel17a}, but in our theory, the NG mode for exact scale invariance requires us to constrain $h$ and verify that the equivalence theorem permits our change of field variables $\sigma \to h$.
 As a result, we obtain a closed form for the Higgs potential as a function of $h$.
 It differs from the SM Higgs potential by terms depending on $\beta'$.